touki24/otopost/README.md

 - `app`: Contains app UI, the app face it self, and also where user interact with the app, *can't be implement to another module*.
 - `app.presentation`: Contains activity, fragment, adapter, and viewmodel.
 - `app.util`: Contains util that help the UI, only define this util if it cannot be used for another main modules, or its for UI specific.
-.
+<br/>.
 - `common` : Like its name, common module means this module *can be implement by all modules*.
 - `common.constant`: contains constant such as date format, codes, etc.
 - `common.extension`: contains your kotlin extension.
 - `common.mapper`: contains mapper interface such as map response to model, model to entiry, etc.
 - `common.result`: contains function's return value wrapper and error model.
-.
+<br/>.
 - `core`: this is the shape of the app, contains app business process, and it is just interface.
 - `core.<your_module_name>`: define your module name, example: `core.post`.
 - `core.<your_module_name>.model`: contains the data layer of clean arch
 - `core.<your_module_name>.repo`: contains the repository interface
 - `core.<your_module_name>.source`: contains interfaces of the datasource, such as api, database, or preferences.
-.
+<br/>.
-- `ramework`: this module contains the implementation of `core` module and another library integration such as database, http client, etc.
+- `framework`: this module contains the implementation of `core` module and another library integration such as database, http client, etc.
 - `framework.core`: contains implementation of `core` module
 - `framework.core.<your_module_name>.mapper`: contains implementation of mapper used by this module, implement mapper interface from `common` module.
 - `framework.core.<your_module_name>.model`: contains response model, request model, and entity model of `your_module`.
 - `framework.core.<your_module_name>.repo`: contains the repository implementation of `core` module.
 - `framework.core.<your_module_name>.source`: contains the datasource implementation of `core` module.
 - `framework.http`: contains http client interface and its implementation
-- `framework.database` contains database instance.
+- `framework.database` contains database instance

 ## Environment variables
 All environment variable, base url, sensitive data, keystore credential, or something that has limited access need to define in `local.properties`.
 Environment variable used in this project as below: